Hashtag: The Millennial Dilemma

 As millennials, they love labels, of their own making.

-Hashtags are not symbols, but become identities.
+Hashtags are more than symbols, they become identities.

 They tend to become one dimensional.
 They rationalise much and explain away behaviour under their millennial banner and hashtags.

 According to Millennials, stereotyping, especially if it is discriminatory or prejudiced, is always wrong, but they are excusing their own indignant behaviour by buying into peer group-think and their own hashtag stereotypes.
 The more of them there are, the more right they believe their actions to be.
 Their individual voice is lost in the crowd of their peers who don’t actually want to listen.

 Millennials question authority…they don’t respect it